harrisonlab/fusarium_venenatum/README.md

 # Gene Prediction
 Gene prediction followed two steps:
 Pre-gene prediction - Quality of genome assemblies were assessed using Cegma to see how many core eukaryotic genes can be identified.
-Gene models were used to predict genes in the Neonectria genome.
+Gene models were used to predict genes in the Fusarium genome.
 This used results from CEGMA as hints for gene models.

 ## Pre-gene prediction
 Quality of genome assemblies was assessed by looking for the gene space in the assemblies.